Skip to main content

 • Kakadu plum

-You might think that oranges has the highest concentration of Vitamin C, but surprisingly, Kakadu plum has 30 to 50 times the amount of Vitamin C in comparison.
+You might think that oranges have the highest concentration of vitamin C, but surprisingly, Kakadu plum has 30 to 50 times the amount of vitamin C in comparison.
 Eating this superfruit or applying it topically may potentially aid in reducing the appearance of dark spots, enhancing skin radiance and minimizing the appearance of wrinkles.
-The Superfood Booster-Powder uses this tart fruit as a potent botanical source of Vitamin C to help promote healthy-looking skin and minimize the appearance of dark spots.
+The Superfood Booster-Powder uses this tart fruit as a potent botanical source of vitamin C to help promote healthy-looking skin and minimize the appearance of dark spots.
 You can read this guide on superfoods for skin for more information.

 Vitamin C Benefits For Skin